 The Chopper Gun is the same as the Attack helicopter, but you get to be the gunner.
 This one has some clear advantages over the attack helicopter in that an actual player can be much more effective and focused The drawback is it costs 6000.
 So, the ‘how often can you actually get it?’ form the attack helicopter goes double here.
 Do not use this scorestreak if you can’t get those points.
 It’ll be a wasted slot.

-These are all of the Call of Duty Cold War scorestreaks that we know about so far.
+These are all of the Call of Duty Cold War scorestreaks that are in the full game.
 There are plenty of options to suit lots of different playstyles and players.
 If you really want to make them count though, you’ll need your entire loadout working together.
-Our other guides can help you build the best loadout possible.
+Our other guides can help you build the best loadout possible: